aardvarkxr/aardvark/docs/getting_started/index.md

 ?
 Texture height 1024
 ?
 Does your gadget start other gadgets? (y/N)
 ?
 Does your gadget start other gadgets?
 No
 ?
-Does your gadget join multi-user chambers? (y/N)
+Does your gadget join multi-user rooms? (y/N)
 ?
-Does your gadget join multi-user chambers?
+Does your gadget join multi-user rooms?
 No
 ?
 Do you want to debug with VS Code?
 (Y/n)
 ?
 Do you want to debug with VS Code?
 Yes
 Your answers:  {